microsoft/uf2-linux/README.md

 Go to `image/` and run `./build.sh`.
 The image will land in `built/boot/*`.

+After you're done building, copy one of the `arcade.cfg` files in `cfg/` folder to `built/boot/*` so that it ends up on the SD card.
+You can also create your own `arcade.cfg` file if you have the buttons connected differently.

 ### "Burning" image

 All files in `built/boot/` need to be copied to a FAT32-formatted SD card.
 There is no ext4 partition to worry about, and you don't need to use any special software to "burn" the image.
+The files need to sit in the root folder of the SD card, i.e., you should have file `d:/9.0.3.gz`, `d:/cmdline.txt`, as well as `d:/arcade.cfg` (if your SD drive is `d:/`; on macOS it will be `/Volumes/NO NAME/9.0.3.gz` etc).

 Regular SD cards come preformatted as FAT32.
 If you have a previous Raspberry Pi image on the card you can format it, or just move all files in